Baltic Fleet: Russo-Japanese War

-The Imperial German civilian passenger Hamburg-Amerika Line provided 60 colliers to supply the Baltic Fleet on its journey.
-During its passage through the North Sea the fleet mistook a fleet of British fishing boats for Japanese torpedo boats and opened fire, killing three sailors in what is known as the Dogger Bank incident.
-They also cut the underwater telegraph wire.
+During its passage through the North Sea the fleet nearly embroiled Russia in a broader war with the United Kingdom when it mistook a fleet of British fishing boats for Japanese torpedo boats and opened fire, killing three sailors in what is known as the Dogger Bank incident.
+While a Russian apology and agreement to a joint investigation (leading to a later payment of compensation by Russia) avoided war, the incident underscored the inherent vulnerability of the fleet's prolonged voyage.